Why you need to be careful about lower back pain!

 If you’re hunched over all day at work, you’ll likely experience pain in your lower back.
 This is because your muscles and ligaments become stressed from being in this position for so long.
 Ligaments are tough, rubbery tissues that connect two bones at a joint.
 They help keep your joints stable and provide support for your body.
 Ligaments are torn or stretched, which causes pain and swelling in the back.

-Tears in the hamstring muscles can make it painful to run or jump, but they don’t usually cause a limp unless the incisions are very bad.
+Hamstring muscle tears can cause pain when running or jumping, but usually no limp unless the tears are severe.
 When power is pulled, it can cause pain and tenderness on one side of the body.
 This can happen when the muscle is stretched too far or when you stand up quickly after sitting for a long time.

 Poor lifestyle habits.